msyvr/otelex/README.md

 _This project is inspired by a data pipeline that handled both observability and client usage data.
 The approach allowed for fewer components, making for a simpler system.
 Here, I'm aiming to interrogate the limits of this implementation._

-### Collector intro
+---

+## OpenTelemetry Collector: an overview

-An [Open Telemetry Collector](https://opentelemetry.io/docs/collector/) is a software component designed to handle ingest for [OTLP](https://opentelemetry.io/docs/specs/otlp/) encoded data, its processing, and ultimate export to designated targets.
+An [OpenTelemetry Collector](https://opentelemetry.io/docs/collector/) is a software component designed to handle ingest for OTLP encoded data, its processing, and ultimate export to designated targets.

-A Collector may be deployed as either an agent, alongside a specific application/service, or as a standalone gateway that consolidates processing and export functions for input streams.
+A Collector may be deployed as either an agent alongside a specific application/service, or as a standalone gateway that consolidates processing and export functions for input streams.
 A gateway deploy is useful in situations where a collection of data sources (say, a distributed fleet of servers) emit data streams which require an update in processing or export target.
 With the gateway, those changes can be made in just one place - the gateway - with no need to update the individual data sources that make up the collection.

 In either configuration, a Collector manages input streams, applies processing to designated streams, and fans streams out to one or more export targets.
 One way to think about it is that pipelines are set up within the Collector, and a given stream may be directed to follow one or more pipelines.